openaq/openaq-info/FAQ.md

 Data are attributed directly to their sources in the [data format](https://github.com/openaq/openaq-data-format).
 This is evident when [downloading data](https://openaq.org/#/countries/AU) by CSV or accessible from the [API](https://docs.openaq.org).

-If you notice any inconsistencies or mistakes regarding attribution.
-Please let us know at: info@openaq.org
+If you notice any inconsistencies or mistakes regarding attribution, please let us know at: info@openaq.org

 **11. How are the data licensed?**